UK CHEMISTRY SYLLABUSES (16 to 18)

 Problems reading the downloaded syllabus?

-Most syllabuses are available only in pdf format.
+Syllabuses are normally available only in pdf format.
 You need software such as Adobe Acrobat Reader to access it.
-You have almost certainly got this (or the equivalent) software on your computer, but if your computer is old, you may not have the latest version.

 If you need a new version of Acrobat Reader, use this link: